mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Sequencing of State Changes {#sequencing}

+[[ OPEN ISSUE: This section has an initial set of considerations regarding sequencing.
+It would be good to have some more detailed discussion, and hopefully have a mechanism to deal with this issue. ]]

 Each handshake message is premised on a given starting state, indicated in its `prior_epoch` field.
 If the changes implied by a handshake messages are made starting from a different state, the